data-fair/data-fair/doc/pages/user-guide-backoffice/portal-en.md

 ### General

 The **General** section allows you to customize the elements common to the different portal pages such as colors, logo, main image and favicon.
-You can activate or remove the authentication for your portal (open data portal, public portal with certain data in private, private portal).
+You can activate or remove the authentication for your portal (open&nbsp;data portal, public portal with certain data in private, private portal).

 It is possible to add several links in the footer.